rahealy/rpi3rtos/README.md

 # rpi3rtos
 A Simple RTOS for the Raspberry Pi 3

 A recent job application of mine was rejected because it did not contain the terms  "RTOS" and "C".
 As a result I decided to take on a personal daily challenge to write a simple RTOS in C for the Raspberry Pi 3.
-I'll be leveraging much of what I learned in my [rpi3fxproc](https://github.com/rahealy/rpi3fxproc) project to see how much working code can be written in 1 day, 2 days, and so on...
+I've leveraged much of what I learned in my [rpi3fxproc](https://github.com/rahealy/rpi3fxproc) project and continue to see how much working code can be written in 1 day, 2 days, and so on...

 ### Current